-Migrating a working physical Windows computer to VirtualBox platform is very easy in this way.
-Once it has been converted to VHD format, it can be used with VirtualBox that runs on any OS like Linux or Mac OS X. Since VirtualBox supports VHD file format natively, we do not need to convert the VHD to VDI in this case.
+Migrating a working physical Windows computer to the VirtualBox platform is very easy in this way.
+Once it has been converted to VHD format, we can use it with VirtualBox which can run on any OS like Linux or macOS.
+Since VirtualBox supports VHD file format natively, we do not need to convert the VHD to VDI in this case.

 In this example, I converted my physical computer that is having two Operating Systems (Windows 7 and Windows XP).
-But only Windows 7 will be moved to VirtualBox by P2V here.
+I will be converting and moving only Windows 7 to VirtualBox by P2V here.

 VirtualBox P2V with disk2vhd and Fix Errors.

 1) Download the latest version of disk2vhd (2.02 version)

-2) Installation is not required, run the program directly.
+2) Installation is not required, execute the program directly.

-3) It will pick up the physical disk partitions from host OS.
+3) It will pick up the physical disk partitions from the host OS.

 Before going to the next step, let’s understand something clearly!

-But, if you want to P2V only specific Operating System and partitions from a physical computer, then you must do it properly to avoid problems later.
+- If you want to P2V only specific Operating Systems and partitions from a physical computer, then you must do it properly to avoid problems.

-In this example, I had to convert my working Windows 7 host to VirtualBox.
-So, I must convert the System and boot partitions which are mostly different.
+In this example, I planned to convert my working Windows 7 to VirtualBox.
+So, I must convert the System and boot partitions which are usually different in most cases.

 Here is my working Windows 7 physical computer.

-Initially, I converted only Windows 7 boot partition (normally C drive) to save space and time.
-I know this is not the system partition with boot recorder, but I had the confidence to repair and boot virtual machine if it fails to boot later.
+Initially, I converted only Windows 7 boot partition (normally the C drive) to save space and time.
+I know this is not the system partition with the boot recorder, but I thought I can repair it and make it work if it fails to boot later.

-No matter how many partitions you select and convert, VirtualBox will detect the VHD as the size of a full physical disk with correct partitions.
-When the boot loader/recorder not found on any of the partitions (Normally it’s on the first partition – E drive for me), OS will not boot.
+No matter how many partitions you select and convert, VirtualBox will detect the VHD as the size of a full physical disk with all partitions.
+When the boot loader/recorder is not found on any of the partitions, OS will not boot.

 So, my first method returned the following error